engmurilocorreia/TNB-Autonomous-Navigation/README.md

 # Temporal Naive Bayes (TNB) for Autonomous Navigation

-This repository implements an adaptation of the classic Naive Bayes for sequential data, called **Temporal Naive Bayes (TNB)**, applied to anomaly detection and multi-class classification using IMU signals in CARLA simulations.
+This repository implements an adaptation of the classic Naive Bayes for sequential data, called **Temporal Naive Bayes (TNB)**.
+It is applied to real-time anomaly monitoring and multi-class maneuver classification using IMU signals in CARLA simulations, and successfully validated on real-world public smartphone datasets.

 ---